-TASK 2 - FINAL DESIGN AND PERMITTING

-During Task 2, the Develo following deliverables: per is required to complete the following a tasks and submit the Approval to Initiate After confirmation of successful completion of Task 1, KYTC will issue Notice to Proceed 2 (NTP2) authorizing the Developer to begin Task 2, Final Design and permitting.
+TASK 2 - FINAL DESIGN AND PERMITTING During Task 2, the Develop following deliverables: per is required to complete the following t tasks and submit the Approval to Initiate After confirmation of successful completion of Task 1, KYTC will issue Notice to Proceed 2 (NTP2) authorizing the Developer to begin Task 2, Final Design and permitting.
 Due Date Task 2 activities and deliverables shall be completed within 90 days of receiving NTP2.
 This time frame shall be reflected in the Project Schedule submitted in Task 0.3.
 All Task 2 deliverables must be provided to KYTC and approved before beginning work on Task 3.
 KYTC Review and Approval KYTC will review the documentation to confirm that the deliverables are completed and align with the requirements of the RFP and PA.
 If required, and at KYTC's request, the Developer must remedy or amend the deliverables.
 After confirmation of successful completion of Task 2, KYTC will issue Notice to Proceed 3 (NTP3) authorizing the Developer to begin Task 3, Construction.
-Task Task Description Deliverable 2.0 Notification of Final Design and Permitting Work Developer must provide KYTC with written notification that Final Design and Permitting work has commenced.
-A. Notification of Final Design and Permitting Work 2.1 Utility Agreement Developer must work with the local utility to finalize any required utility work to provide electrical service to the Project.
-Developer must provide the final plans for utility work and a signed agreement with the utility to provide the required utility work, which must comply with federal requirements including, but not limited to, NEPA, BA and BABA.
-The final plans for utility work shall include the make ready work required to provide electrical service to the Project.
-A. Final utility work plans B. Signed utility agreement
+Task Task Description Deliverable Task 2.0 Notification of Final Design and Permitting Work Task Description Developer must provide KYTC with written notification that Final Design and Permitting work has commenced.
+A. Notification of Final Design and Permitting Work

-2.2 Final Design Developer must complete final design of the Project Site after NEPA approval has been provided and must provide the Final Site Plan and construction drawings.
+2.2 Final Design

+Developer must complete final design of the Project Site after NEPA approval has been provided and must provide the Final Site Plan and construction drawings.
 Final design shall be completed in accordance with the Contract Documents and Good Industry Practice.
 To the extent required by law or regulations, the drawings and specifications must contain the signature and seal of a licensed professional engineer.
-The Final site plan must identify the following: A. Final site plan and construction drawings required by local land development code Any additional amenities proposed, such as restrooms, access to food, etc. Identification of underground storage tanks applicable for those Candidate Sites on or adjacent to gas stations.
+The Final site plan must identify the following: